grafana/grafana/docs/sources/alerting/configure-notifications/_index.md

 {{< figure src="/media/docs/alerting/alerting-configure-notifications-v2.png" max-width="750px" alt="In the alert rule, you can configure alert forwarding directly to a contact point or through notification policies" >}}

-The notification setup is essential for an effective alerting system to scale across multiple teams and services.
+Notification setup is essential for an effective alerting system to scale across multiple teams and services.
 For a quick overview about the various components involved in handling notifications, refer to the [introduction about notifications](ref:intro-notifications).

 The topics in this section include step-by-step instructions for: